NickRTR/WakaTime-Readme/README.md

 | ⬜🟠   | `circle-orange` |
 | ⬜🔵   | `circle-blue`   |
 | ⬜⚫   | `circle-black`  |

+Specify a theme by adding `THEME: <theme>` to the env variables of your workflow yaml file.

 If no theme is specified, the default is selected.